 New Territories Hong Kong Travel Guide

 Great Britain leased the New Territories from Qing China in 1898 for 99 years, shaping Hong Kong's modern development.
-The return of the New Territories, along with the rest of Hong Kong special administrative region, to China in 1997 marked a key moment.
+The return of the New Territories, along with the rest of Hong Kong special administrative region, to China in 1997 signified a key moment.
 Today, the region preserves its rich past while embracing modern developments, a compelling zone for historical exploration.

-Visit ancient defensive structures and ancestral halls.
+Visit ancient defensive constructions and ancestral halls.

 Reach Hong Kong's highest point for panoramic vistas.